anzo-p/stream-lines/readme.md

 ### Dashboard

 Draw SVG Polylines form the data as well as ruler guides to that data.
 Some amount of data normalising required.

-## Todo

-- serve svelte app from aws
-- instead of tooltip write the info on top of graph or somewhere
-- input filtering all systems that receive requests or consume external data
-- tests
-- metrics
-- health server for ingest? but first make it work locally
-- health server for flink
-- logging